Fly Host Computer Installation and Usage Guide

 1. Shutdown Procedure

-2. System Updates
+2. System Update

 - The system supports two update methods: